You’re 15 minutes away from fewer bugs and almost no test maintenance Request a Demo Now

 What Are the Main Differences Between TDD and BDD?

-While TDD and BDD do share a lot of similarities, they still have some important differences that every time needs to know about to avoid confusion.
+While TDD and BDD do share a lot of similarities, they still have some important differences that one needs to know about to avoid confusion.

 In addition, TDD is usually performed by a software developer in isolation, whereas BDD is normally a collaborative process where several team members from different disciplines write the user stories together.

-How Does testRigor Bring BDD to a New Level?
+How Does testRigor Take BDD to a New Level?

 Typical BDD is a 3-step process:

-1. Teams create specifications using the Gherkin language
+• Teams create specifications using the Gherkin language.

-If you’re somewhat familiar with testRigor, you know that you can easily create executable specifications in plain English (which is easier for everyone to understand than Gherkin).
-So by using testRigor, you can streamline the process and completely eliminate one of the steps.
+If you’re somewhat familiar with testRigor, you know that you can easily create executable specifications in plain English, which is easier for everyone to understand than Gherkin.
+This truly makes test cases accessible to all, as one no longer needs to depend on code to write test cases that actually work.
+By using testRigor, you can streamline the process and eliminate one of the steps completely.

 The process with testRigor looks like this: